 Chelsea College of Arts, University of the Arts London.

-PALERMO, Sicily — January 24th, 2010 — By invitation of Antonietta Iolanda Lima, Antonino Cardillo talks about his design works to the students of the course of ‘History of Contemporary Architecture’.
+PALERMO, Sicily — January 24th, 2010 — By invitation of Antonietta Iolanda Lima, Antonino Cardillo talks to the students of the course of ‘History of Contemporary Architecture’ about his design works.

 Antonino Cardillo talks at the Faculty of Architecture of Palermo.

-ROME, Italy — 2007 - 09 — By invitation of Cesare Maria Casati, Antonino Cardillo contributes to the course of ‘Scenography One’.
+ROME, Italy — 2007-2009 — By invitation of Cesare Maria Casati, Antonino Cardillo contributes to the course of ‘Production Design One’.

 At a time of uncertainty in the global housing market, the Wallpaper* Future 30 show that innovation is within reach of every aspiring client, bringing fresh architectural thinking from around the world into the expansive sprawl of the modern city. (press release)

 Antonino Cardillo house 17 at the Chabot Museum of Rotterdam.
-Photograph by Ellie Stathaki.
+Photography by Ellie Stathaki.

-LONDON, England — July, 27th - 31st, 2009 — By invitation of John Foxx, Antonino Cardillo shows the ‘Tales of Light’ video.
+LONDON, England — July, 27th - 31st, 2009 — By invitation of the musician John Foxx (former Ultravox frontman), Antonino Cardillo shows his ‘Tales of Light’ teaser.

 The exhibition featured work by visual artists, film-makes, illustrators, Manga comic artists and musicians who have been inspired by different aspects of John Foxx’s 30-year career.
 They include films by Alex Proyas, Jonathan Barnbrook, Antonino Cardillo, Japan’s Macoto Tezka, electro pioneer Gary Numan and animator Ian Emes, alongside prints by Nick Rhodes (Duran Duran), one of Tokyo’s most famous Manga artists Reiko Okano, Karborn. (press release)